Our Pest guide

 These large, black flies are predominantly a house pest from late fall to early spring in the Calgary area.
 As the day cools off, the flies that clustered in the sun on the house wall, crawl in through crevices and cracks, open windows and doors and under eaves.

-Cluster flies begin as parasites within the bodies of earthworms; thus, they do not breed indoors.
-They do, however, hibernate in their hiding place, coming out of hibernation as the sun or indoor heat warms them.
+Cluster flies begin as parasites within the bodies of earthworms, so they do not breed indoors.
+However, they do hibernate in their hiding place, coming out of hibernation as the sun or indoor heat warms them.
 Their crawling brings them into the house by way of electrical outlets, window pulley holes, and small openings around windows, moldings, and baseboards.

 Cockroach- Blattaria